reearth/docs.reearth.io/developer-guide/plugin/introduction.md

 # Where do we start?

-Proceed to next step to find out what you need to do to develop a plugin.
+Proceed to [Prerequisites](./prerequisites) to find out what you need to do to develop a plugin.